 1. Tabbed Toolbar

-For example, a spotlight, a highlight or a zoom-n-pan is used to draw the audiences’ attention to a specific part of the screen while closed captions are added to make your video more explainable.
+For example, a spotlight or a highlight is used to draw the audiences’ attention to a specific part of the screen while closed captions are added to make your video more explainable.
+In addition, you can use the Zoom-n-Pan tool to focus on a particular part of the screen instead of the whole one.
 All of them together will enhance your videos and make them look much more professional.

 Besides, if you want to use the Picture in Picture effect in ActivePresenter, you can insert other videos into your captured one.
 By doing that, you could have your own video played while the recorded video is displaying to explain or to describe more visually what’s happening on the screen.